Table of Contents

 CodeLab is submitted automatically, but other lab work must be submitted as described below.

-- On your computer, create a folder for the lesson exercises named "lesson" (no extra characters) and place all the exercise files from lesson 10 and lesson 11 into this folder.
-There should be four scenarios in the folder:
+- On your computer, create a folder for the lesson exercises named "lesson" (no extra characters) and place all the exercise files from lesson 10 into this folder.
+There should be one scenario in the folder, asteroids-2b, which is the culmination of the lesson exercises completed during lesson 10.

 - Create a second folder named "tutorial" (no extra characters) and place the scenarios from this lab into the folder.
 Do not include any files from previous labs.
 There should be one to three scenarios in this folder: